-We offer cohorts access to established products that are not commercial available in some countries.
-We address unmet patient needs around the world by deploying our robust distribution infrastructure and navigating through the complex regulatory environments for the supply of unlicensed medicines (ULMs).
+We offer high quality access to established products that are not commercially available in some countries, supplied via our robust distribution infrastructure and while navigating through the complex regulatory environments for the supply of Unlicensed Medicines (ULMs).

 FarmaMondo’s business services for access to unlicensed medicines cover: